friedrith/react-composition/slides/slides.md

 # Agenda

 - Clean Code
+- Simulate process of development
   - One Common mistake while writing React components
-  - Simulate process of development
-    - First version of a simple feature
-    - New requirements
-    - Implementation
 - How to solve it with Composition pattern in React
   - Big dive to enhance the readibility of the code
   - [Compound pattern](https://www.patterns.dev/posts/compound-pattern)